optimizely/scribesass-parser/README.md

 // Provide path to a file and receive an array of files containing `path` and `ast` properties. scribeSass.create('main.scss', function(files) {
-  // Get an array of group objects containing file objects. var groups = scribeSass.getGroups(files);
+  // Get an object of group objects containing file objects. var groups = scribeSass.getGroups(files);

   // Loop through the files.